Hypereosinophilic Syndrome

 • Lymphoproliferative variant

-The myeloproliferative variant is often associated with a small interstitial deletion in chromosome 4 at the CHIC2 site that causes the FIP1L1/PDGFRA-associated fusion gene (which has tyrosine kinase activity that can transform hematopoietic cells).
-Patients often have
+The myeloproliferative variant is often associated with a small interstitial deletion in chromosome 4 at the CHIC2 site that causes the FIP1L1::PDGFRA fusion gene (which has tyrosine kinase activity that can transform hematopoietic cells).
+Patients often present with some of the following:

 • Anemia